masc-ucsc/docs/docs/pyrope/10-internals.md

 ## Assume directive

 The `assume` directive is like an `assert` but it also allows compiler optimizations.
 In a way, it is a safer version of Verilog `?`.
+Unlike other languages like C++23, Pyrope `assume` verifies at simulation time that the `assume` is correct.
+This means that the `assume` is checked like an `assert` but it allows the compiler to optimize based on the condition.

 === "Verilog x-optimization"